TheOdinProject/curriculum/foundations/javascript_basics/object_basics.md

 console.log(obj); // { data: 43 }
 ```

-This behavior isn't new to you, in your last project you made changes to the cells in the Etch-A-Sketch grid by using references.
+This behavior isn't new to you.
+In your last project, you made changes to the cells in the Etch-A-Sketch grid by using references.
 Let's take this code snippet as an example:

 ```javascript